Pakistan Resolution 1940

 Balochistan Forest Dormouse

 The Balochistan forest Dormouse is a species of rodent.
 They are found in the Juniper forest of Ziarat.
-Due to deforestation, their population is decreased.
+Due to deforestation, their population has decreased.

 Balochistan Forest Dormouse